chiaramastino/MEI_IntelRealSense_TopView_People_Count_Per_Area_Plugin_UE5/README.md

 This repository provides a **modular Unreal Engine 5 plugin** and a **Python-based multi-sensor hub** for top-view people detection using Intel RealSense depth sensors.

-Originally developed within the **MEI (Museo Egizio Immersive)** project in Turin (Italy), it enables real-time people counting and spatial aggregation across defined areas — ideal for **museums, exhibitions, smart spaces, and interactive experiences**.
+Originally developed within the **MEI (Museo Egizio Immersive)** project in Turin (Italy) for the **Egyptian Museum** , it enables real-time people counting and spatial aggregation across defined areas — ideal for **museums, exhibitions, smart spaces, and interactive experiences**.

 All data are anonymized (no RGB images stored or transmitted).